 What We Collect

-We focus on material which represents the multifaceted aspects of expatriate life.
+We focus on material representing the multifaceted aspects of expatriate life.
 Our main focus is on unique personal writings such as letters and diaries, that can be supplemented by other relevant material like photos and films.
 We take material in any language and from any country.
 For specific examples from our collection and more details, see our Collecting Policy.
 Below is an overview of the types of material we typically accept.

 Diaries and Journals: We accept diaries and journals of any kind, whether handwritten or typed, commercially printed or as plain notebooks.
 They may be detailed or sparsely recorded, have gaps or be continuous.

 Letters and Emails: We accept correspondence, whether handwritten or typed on paper or as email or in other digital forms.
 This includes personal letters, greeting cards, short notes or any other kind of message.
-We also collect correspondence sent to you from your family and friends.
+We also collect correspondence sent to you by family and friends.

 Articles and Essays: We accept newsletters, newspapers or clippings, articles and essays written by you or about you.